 Organise 1 or 2 topical workshops per year on areas identified as 'interests' in a large number of companies/institutes.
 Possibly combine with other NCCRs, SwissPhotonics, or other organisations.

-Create contacts with other NCCRs and organisations, such as MUST, EUROSEARCH, SSOM, local consulting entities like UniTec at UGE and similar services in other Universities.
+Create contacts with other NCCRs and organisations, such as MUST, MaNeP, EUROSEARCH, SSOM, local consulting entities like UniTec at UGE and similar services in other Universities.

 Mandate an expert for making a Swiss-wide database containing available infrastructures and instruments (and conditions) in the previously mentioned entities.
 This could be done through a web form, and the database will be made available to all the contributors.

 Organise, enable or contribute to events that help improving the exchange of information and knowledge between all the parties, including students and futures collaborators.

+Once per year, an expert shall comb through all the projects for technologies and concepts developed within PlanetS with respect to potential transfer to industry or for commercialisation.

 The list of high-priority tasks is updated once per year and must be in agreement with the general goals of the Technology Platform.